swiftlang/swift-evolution/proposals/0202-random-unification.md

 #### Random Element

-For `Collection` we add a random method with default implementation for collections to get a random element.
+For `Collection` we add an extension method for collections to get a random element.

 `Collection` example:
 ```swift